 The Concept of Code Signing

-Code signing simply refers to the signing of scripts using certificate-based digital signature.
-The aim is to verify the identity of authors and to make sure that the code has not been altered since the author signed it following Microsoft digital certification standards.
+Code signing simply refers to the signing of scripts using a certificate-based digital signature.
+The aim is to verify the identity of authors and to make sure that the code has not been altered since the author signed it following Microsoft’s digital certification standards.
 That way, other software, and users can determine whether they can trust the software.

 With a Microsoft code signing certificate, it's possible for you to sign code while making use of a private and public key (a similar method to the one used by SSH and SSL).
 When the certificate is requested, a public/private key pair is generated.
 This private key remains on the machine of the applicant and never gets sent to the certificate provider.
-When the public key is requested by the by the provider, it is sent, and then the provider will issue a certificate.
+When the public key is requested by the provider, it is sent, and then the provider will issue a certificate.

 The types of code signing that are accepted to be most advanced are known as "extended validation code signing certificates."
 The reason they are rated so highly is that they deal with two of the most common loopholes exploited by the developers of malware to propagate their malicious code - poor private key protection and weak identity verification processes.

-The former is achieved through the adoption of a two-factor authentication – the private key is encrypted on the token and stored on a USB dongle.
+The former is achieved through the adoption of two-factor authentication – the private key is encrypted on the token and stored on a USB dongle.
 It will be impossible for those who don't have the physical device to sign code using your code signing certificate.